forcedotcom/devops-center-extension-examples/docs/Lifecycle.md

 # DevOps Center Platform Events

-The main focus of the DevOps Center is to move metadata from lower environments, through a pipeline and eventually into the production org.
+The main focus of DevOps Center is to move metadata from lower environments, through a pipeline and eventually into the production org.
 These metadata changes are encapusalted in a construct we call the work item.
 As this is such a crucial aspect of the application, the lifecycle of a work item is where we choose to implement our initial platform events.

 These are just standard platform events.
 For information on how to subscribe to them, see [Platform Events Docs](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_intro.htm).